- Who can host a blood drive?

 Yes.
 Within a week following the conclusion of your blood drive, your Donor Recruitment representative will follow up with you to share results (e.g., number of blood donors and collected units).
 When every unit of blood donated through Memorial Blood Centers reaches a person in need within about 10 days, the impact is immediate and significant—whether your drive collected 20 units or 500.
 The lives of our friends, neighbors, family members, and others in our community have been saved thanks to your support.

-- If I do not have Enough People to Fill Appointments, What Should I Do?
+- If I do not have enough donors to fill appointments, what should I do?

 Contact your Donor Recruitment representative for suggestions and advice on ways to recruit more donors.
 Many organizations host a sign-up event a few weeks prior to the blood drive date.
 This includes setting up a table in a high traffic area and directly asking people to schedule a specific appointment time to make a donation.
 Your Memorial Blood Centers team member can explore other ideas and recommendations with you as well.